json87/local-feature-evaluation/README.md

 # An Evaluation of Learned Features

 ## Introduction
-An evalaution of local features learned from neural networks.
+An evaluation of local features learned from neural networks.
 This repository is an improved version of [1], which supports multi-camera datasets and includes some recent networks, e.g., matchnet, hardnet, geodesc, contextdesc, d2net, and superpoint.

 The comparison of these networks for UAV images has been presented in our work: